APPROACH AND STRUCTURE

-You can choose from either Soccer in week 1 and 3 or Basketball in week 2.
+You can choose from either Football in week 1 and 3 or Basketball in week 2.

-Use your afternoons in Boston to explore your creative side with our creative writing option:
+Use your afternoons in Boston to explore your creative side with our creative options:

 OSC students can opt to have a one-to-one Personal Careers Consultation, given by an experienced IB Careers Counsellor.
 You may find it useful to combine this with the College Preparation Course.